 District of Columbia Bar

-U.S. Court of Appeals for the Fourth and Eleventh Circuits
+U.S. Court of Appeals for the Fourth, Sixth, and Eleventh Circuits

 U.S. District Courts for the District of Colorado, District of Columbia, Eastern District of Virginia, Northern District of Florida, and Western District of Tennessee

 Matt represents professional liability and general liability insurers in complex coverage litigation before federal and state courts nationwide.
 He also provides strategic counseling and serves as monitoring counsel for insurers under a variety of coverages, including directors and officers, financial institution professional liability, cyber risk, lawyers malpractice, employment, and media and technology.
 Matt, a certified Legal Lean Sigma Institute (LLSI) White Belt, uses the LLSI process and project management tools to continually improve the value proposition the firm delivers to its clients.

 - Obtained summary judgment in Florida federal district court that employment practices liability insurer had no duty to defend or indemnify a licensing action involving a dentist alleged to have engaged in sexual misconduct with sedated minor patients.
 Turbyfill v.
 Scottsdale Indem.
 Co., 3:14-cv-283, 2016 WL 741657 (N.D.
 Fla.
 Feb.
 24, 2016).